ianstormtaylor/slate/docs/guides/data-model.md

 ## The "Value"

-The top-level object in Slate—the object encapsulating the entire value of an Slate editor—is called a [`Value`](../reference/slate/value.md).
+The top-level object in Slate—the object encapsulating the entire value of a Slate editor—is called a [`Value`](../reference/slate/value.md).

-It is made up of a document filled with content, and a selection representing the user's current cursor selection.
-It also has a few other more advanced properties like `decorations` and `data`.
+Value consists of the document which contains all content, and a `selection` representing the user's current cursor selection.
+Value also has a few other advanced properties such as `decorations` and `data`.

 > 📋 For more info, check out the [`Value` reference](../reference/slate/value.md).